joshubah93/Market-Analysis-of-a-DVD-rental-store/01. Data exploration/README.md

 |----:|
 |16044|

-Let's take a look at all the records for one customer.
+Let's take a look at all the records for one customer

 ```
 SELECT *